boryanagoncharenko/CssCoco/test.md

 **Actions**: Find the last declaration of a ruleset; check if there is a declaration delimiter after it.

 ---
-**Description**: Do not use shorthand properties, except border
+**Description**: Do not use shorthand properties, except border.
 **Source**: [phpied](http://www.phpied.com/css-coding-conventions/)
-**Violations**:  A warning should be issued when any of the properties are encountered: margin, padding, background, font, list-style, transition.
+**Violations**:  A warning should be issued when any of the properties are encountered: margin, padding, background, font, list-style, transition
 **Actions**: Find properties that match the list [margin, padding, backgruond, font, list-style, transition]

 ---
-**Description**: Do not put quotes in uri values
+**Description**: Do not put quotes in uri values.
 **Source**: [Google](https://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#type_Attributes), [Drupal](https://www.drupal.org/node/1887862), [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important)
 **Violations**:  A warning should be issued when the value of a url is of type string:
  ```